 Most of fair value measurements of the Group categorized within Level 3 have single and significant unobservable inputs.
 Equity investments without an active market contains multiple significant unobservable inputs.
-The significant unobservable inputs of the equity instruments are independent from each other, as a result, there is no relevance between them.
+The significant unobservable inputs of

 Quantified information of significant unobservable inputs were as follows: